jessfraz/blog/content/post/dogfooding-docker-to-test-docker.md

 First let me take a chance to familiarize you with how we test Docker.
 Docker's tests run in a Docker container.
-We use Jenkins as our CI mostly because we needed a lot of flexability and control.
+We use Jenkins as our CI mostly because we needed a lot of flexibility and control.

 Obviously everything in our infrastructure runs in Docker, so that even goes for Jenkins.
 We use the [official